 Technology advances have made RV living even easier!
 In all honesty, how did folks live the RV life prior to iPhones?
 I rely on my smartphone to not only give me directions to and from local hot spots, but also to show me where the nearest attractions are, where the truck stops and Flying J gas stations are, the nearest National Parks, discounts on local favorites, current weather and much more!

-I think everyone has their favorite apps but these this list includes some well-known favorites, my personal favorites as well as many that were recently recommended by a group of fellow RV travelers!
+I think everyone has their favorite smartphone app for RV travelers but this list includes some well-known favorites as well as many that were recently recommended by a group of fellow RV travelers!